obsproject/rfcs/text/0039-service-overhaul.md

 ### Special case plugins

-This/Those plugin(s) is/are meant to provide replacements for `"rtmp_common"` type for services which need a custom behavior.
+Those plugins are meant to provide replacements for `"rtmp_common"` type for services that were working around the JSON usually by adding ingest management code and is not a service with an integration.

-This/Those plugin(s) is/are meant to have implemented and register services which need a specific behavior like custom ingest with a unique id for each one.

-**TODO: Write about maintenance**
+So those services that match those will have their own plugin.

+4 services are concerned:
+- Dacast
+- Nimo TV
+- SHOWROOM
+- YouNow (FTL only, also falls under the FTL deprecation cycle)

+Beside the `"rtmp_common"` part being replace by a unique service type, most of the ingest code will stay identical.

+The maintenance of the code of those services after implementation will be on the organisation that originaly added them to `rtmp-services`.

 ### Conversion (WIP Needs a re-work)